 3.11 Other Licence Types.

-(A) Prerelease or Beta Version.
-We may designate the Services or Software or a feature of the Services or Software, as a prerelease or beta version (“Beta Version”).
-A Beta Version does not represent the final product and may contain bugs that may cause system or other failure and data loss.
+(A) Pre-release or Beta Version.
+We may designate the Services and Software or a feature of the Services and Software, as a prerelease or beta version (“Beta Version”).
+A Beta Version does not represent the final Services and Software and may contain bugs that may cause system or other failure and data loss.
 We may choose not to release a commercial version of the Beta Version.
 You must promptly cease using the Beta Version and destroy all copies of the Beta Version if we request you to do so.
-In exchange for your use of a Beta Version, you agree that Adobe may collect data regarding your use of the Beta Version to improve our products and personalise your experience, regardless of whether or not you have opted-out of data collection for non-Beta Versions.
-If you do not wish to have your usage tracked, you must discontinue your use of the Beta Version by uninstalling such Beta Version or utilising a non-Beta Version of the Services or Software.
+In exchange for your use of a Beta Version, you agree that Adobe may collect data, including crash data, regarding your use of the Beta Version and analyse your Content, including manual review, to improve our Services and Software and to personalise your experience, regardless of whether you have opted-out of data collection for non-Beta Versions.
+If you do not wish to have your usage tracked or Content analysed, you must discontinue your use of the Beta Version by uninstalling such Beta Version or utilising a non-Beta Version of the Services and Software.
 Any separate agreement we enter into with you governing the Beta Version will supersede these provisions.

 (B) Education Version.
-If we designate the Services or Software to be for use by educational users (“Educational Version”), then you may only use the Educational Version if you meet the eligibility requirements stated here.
+If we designate the Services and Software to be for use by educational users (“Educational Version”), then you may use the Educational Version only if you meet the eligibility requirements stated here.
 You may install and use the Educational Version only in the country where you are qualified as an educational user.
-If you reside in the European Economic Area, then the word “country” in the prior sentence means the European Economic Area.
+If you reside in the EEA, then the word “country” in the prior sentence means the EEA.

 4. Your Content.

 4.1 Content.
-“Content” means any text, information or material, such as audio files, video files, electronic documents or images, that you upload and import into, or create with the Services or Software in connection with or through your use of the Services.
-You must not upload any Content that is prohibited by any applicable law.
-We reserve the right to remove Content or restrict access to Content, Services and Software if any of your Content is found to be in violation of these Terms.
-We do not review all Content uploaded to the Services or Software, but we may use available technologies, vendors or processes to screen for certain types of illegal content (for example, child pornography) or other abusive content or behaviour (for example, patterns of activity that indicate spam or phishing or keywords that indicate adult content has been posted outside of the adult wall).
+“Content” means any text, information, communication or material, such as audio files, video files, electronic documents or images, that you upload, import into, embed for use by, or create using the Services and Software.
+We reserve the right (but haven't got the obligation) to remove Content or restrict access to Content, Services and Software if any of your Content is found to be in violation of the Terms.
+We do not review all Content uploaded to the Services and Software, but we may use available technologies, vendors or processes to screen for certain types of illegal content (for example, child pornography) or other abusive content or behaviour (for example, patterns of activity that indicate spam or phishing or keywords that indicate adult content has been posted outside of the adult wall).

 (A) Sharing.
 Some Services and Software may provide features that allow you to Share your Content with other users or to make it public.
 “Share” means to email, post, transmit, stream, upload or otherwise make available (whether to us or other users) through your use of the Services and Software.
 Other users may use, copy, modify or re-share your Content in many ways.
 Please carefully consider what you choose to Share or make public as you are responsible for the Content that you Share.

 (C) Comments.
 Any comments that you submit through the Services and Software are not anonymous and may be viewed by other users.
-Your comments may be deleted by you, by other users or by us.
+In some Services and Software, your comments may be deleted by you, by other users or by us.